-To withhold authority to vote for any individual nominee(s), mark

-"For All Except" and write the number(s) of the nominee(s) on

-REGENCY CENTERS CORPORATION Vote on Directors

-1. Election of directors nominated by the board of directors to serve until the 2009 annual meeting of shareholders and until their successors have been elected and qualified:

-NOMINEES:

-01) Martin E. Stein, Jr. 07) Bruce M. Johnson

-02) Raymond L. Bank 08) Douglas S. Luke

-03) C. Ronald Blankenship 09) John C. Schweitzer

-04) A. R. Carpenter 10) Thomas G. Wattles

-05) J. Dix Druce 11) Terry N. Worrell

-06) Mary Lou Fiala

-For

-All

-Withhold

-All

-Vote on Proposals For Against Abstain 2.
-Reapproval of performance goals under the Company's Long-Term Omnibus Plan.
-3. Ratification of appointment of KPMG LLP as the Company's independent accountants for the year ending December 31, 2008.

-For address changes and/or comments, please check this box and write them on the back where indicated.

-PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE.

-□ Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jointly, each holder should sign.
-When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
-If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
-If signer is a partnership, please sign in partnership name by authorized person.

-Signature

-Date
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+RGCOR1 KEEP THIS PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED DETACH AND DETUDATING PORTION CONTINUED OF THE DETACH AND DETUDATING PORTION CONTINUED.

+INISP RUAT CAR D 15 VAL ID UNLY WHEN SIGNED AND DATED.
+DETACH AND RET JRN I HIS POR TION ONLY REGENCY CENTERS CORPORATION For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+Vote on Directors Election of directors nominated by the board of directors to serve until the 2010 annual meeting of shareholders and until their successors have been elected and qualified: - NOMINEES: 01) Martin E. Stein, Jr.07) Bruce M. Johnson02) Raymond L. Bank08) Douglas S. Luke03) C. Ronald Blankenship09) John C. Schweitzer04) A. R. Carpenter10) Brian M. Smith05) J. Dix Druce11) Thomas G. Wattles06) Mary Lou Fiala Vote On Appointment of Independent Accountants For Against Abstain 2.
+Ratification of appointment of KPMG LLP as the Company's independer nt accountants for the ye ar ending December 31, 2009.
+For address changes and/or comments, please check this box and v where indicated. vrite them o on the back PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSI ED ENVELC PE. gner is a co rporation, ple ly, each holder should sign.
+When signing as executor, administrator, all corporate name by duly authorized officer, giving full title as such.
+If Ī Signature [PLEASE SIGN WITHIN BOX] Date 1 L Signature (Joint Owners) Date

-Important Notice Regarding Internet Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and 10-K Wrap are available at www.proxyvote.com.
+Important Notice Regarding Internet Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement, Annual Report and Shareholder Letter are available at www.proxyvote.com.